ndrewwm/svelteblog/src/lib/posts/llms-2025-part-2/+page.md

     The foundation models required massive amounts of text for (pre-)training.
 Necessarily, this means that text used was sourced across large spans of time, and relects what was _available_ for ingestion.
 That is, there are real selection processes in determining what text lands on the internet, and they're relevant even if we'll never fully understand them.
 Some argue that this resembles how humans acquire their own linguistic abilities (i.e., people develop their way of writing/speaking via cumulative experiences and sampling, which is biased in all sorts of ways), but I think this analogy is unconvincing.
 Children don't read the entirety of Wikipedia to acquire fluency; these are vastly different processes, and their comparison is largely unhelpful.

     I think a moderate perspective is that LLMs produce "machine language" or "synthetic language".
-Output from a LLM-based service like ChatGPT is largely a smoothed amalgam of text from [Common Crawl](https://dl.acm.org/doi/10.1145/3630106.3659033).
+Output from a LLM-based service like ChatGPT is largely a smoothed amalgam of text from Common Crawl (this [paper](https://dl.acm.org/doi/10.1145/3630106.3659033) reports that 80% of the ChatGPT-1's tokens came from it).
 It resembles what humans produce, but the qualifier is a necessary floor for discussion.
 We should be foregrounding this difference (rather than eliding it).

 [^3]: The definition for $p_{i + 1}$ and $\alpha_i$, $\beta_i$, and $\gamma_i$ characterizes $p_{i + 1}$ as a [finite mixture distribution.](https://en.wikipedia.org/wiki/Mixture_distribution) This is equivalent to saying that for a random draw from $p_{i + 1}$, the values of $\alpha_i$, $\beta_i$, and $\gamma_i$ are probabilities of selection from the distributions $p_{\theta_{i + 1}}$, $p_i$, and $p_0$.

 [^4]: By the "original distribution", $p_0$, I believe the authors mean a probability mass/density function whose parameters are unknown but fixed at time 0.
-In the context of LLMs, we might not be able to write down $p_0$, but in practice we could sample from it by tokenizing documents/text available before generation $i = 1$.
+In the context of LLMs, we might not be able to write down $p_0$, but we could sample from it by tokenizing documents/text available before generation $i = 1$.
 However, I've found myself thinking about another definition for $p_{i + 1}$, reformulated as:

     $$
     p_{i + 1} = \alpha_i p_{\theta_{i + 1}} + \beta_i p_i + \gamma_i p_0 + \eta_i p_i^*,
     $$

     where again $\alpha_i + \beta_i + \gamma_i + \eta_i = 1$, $\alpha_i, \beta_i, \gamma_i, \eta_i > 0$, and $p_i^*$ is the probability mass/density function for data available at generation $i$ that is _not_ generated by a model.
 I think this is helpful, in that it explicitly acknowledges that practitioners will likely want to include "fresher" data (e.g., authentic human-generated text, in the context of LLMs) reflecting the state of the world at generation $i$.
-Maybe this distinction isn't critical, but datasets never simply fall from the sky.
-In order for it to be used for training, $D_{i + 1}$ will be _collected_ and/or _assembled_ by practitioners, through various means.
+Maybe this distinction isn't critical, but datasets never simply fall from the sky. $D_{i + 1}$ will be _collected_ and/or _assembled_ by practitioners in order for it to be used for training.
 It might be that $\alpha_i$, $\beta_i$, $\gamma_i$, and $\eta_i$ are allowed to be random, but I can imagine instances where practitioners might intervene to constrain one or more of these values.

 [^5]: While different from model collapse, training on data using duplicated information also results in a fitted distribution with smaller variance than the actual distribution.